Lawmakers who attended the president’s pre-riot rally are going to feel fundraising pain

 — Tabitha Isner (@TabithaK) January 10, 2021

 After the violence, Brooks attempted to minimize his role in urging Trump supporters to storm the Capitol.
 A statement he released to the media on Tuesday appears to be no longer available.
-But two Democratic representatives have introduced a resolution to formally censure the congressman saying he incited “acts of insurrection that resulted in injuries and loss of life.”
+But two Democratic representatives have introduced a resolution to formally censure the congressman, saying he incited “acts of insurrection that resulted in injuries and loss of life.”

 Rep. Madison Cawthorn

 Corporate America has also helped elect Cawthorn, who drew national attention after his surprising defeat of Trump’s pick in the primary runoff for the GOP nomination in North Carolina’s 11th Congressional District.
-Running on a “pro-Trump, pro-life, and pro-Second Amendment” platform, in November, he defeated retired the Democratic nominee Air Force Colonel Moe Davis.
+Running on a “pro-Trump, pro-life, and pro–Second Amendment” platform, in November, he defeated the Democratic nominee, retired Air Force Colonel Moe Davis.
 As part of his successful—and controversial—campaign, Cawthorn received sizable contributions from PACs associated with Minnesota-based American Crystal Sugar, the largest beet sugar producer in the country, and with Trump supporting Home Depot—$10,000 and $5,000, respectively, according to data compiled by OpenSecrets.
 The Exxon Mobil and AT&T PACs also donated to the candidate, who has also received support from the NRCC.

 The point is not what you or I or anyone thought of Mo Brooks et al when donors like Alabama Power and Southern Co. and Blue Cross etc etc contributed to them in the past.